telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiColumnComboBox.md

 The options that will be used for the popup initialization.
 For more details about the available options refer to Popup documentation.

+###  PostBackUrl `String`

+Gets or sets the URL of the page to post to from the current page when a tab
+                from the tabstrip is clicked.

 ###  RegisterWithScriptManager `Boolean`

 Gets or sets the value, indicating whether to register with the ScriptManager control on the page.